slaclab/rogue/README_anaconda.md

 The next step is to create ana anaconda environment which includes the rogue package.

 ````
-$ conda create -n rogue_env -c defaults -c conda-forge -c paulscherrerinstitute -c slacrherbst python=3.6 rogue
+$ conda create -n rogue_env -c defaults -c conda-forge -c paulscherrerinstitute -c tidair-tag python=3.6 rogue
 ````

-The order of the args is important. slacrherbst is the channel from which the rogue package is downloaded.
+The order of the args is important. tidair-tag is the channel from which the rogue package is downloaded.
+Replace tidair-tag with tidair-dev to download the latest pre-release development version.

 You now have an anaconda environment named rogue_env which contains all of the packages required to run rogue.